openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

    do use this method).

-As the :doc:`Overview <install-overview>` of the Installation section states, OpenStack Wallaby will be deployed atop Ubuntu 20.04 LTS (Focal) cloud nodes.
-In order to achieve this a cloud archive release of 'cloud:focal-wallaby' will be used during the install of each OpenStack application.
+As the :doc:`Overview <install-overview>` of the Installation section states, OpenStack Xena will be deployed atop Ubuntu 20.04 LTS (Focal) cloud nodes.
+In order to achieve this a cloud archive release of 'cloud:focal-xena' will be used during the install of each OpenStack application.
 Note that some applications are not part of the OpenStack project per se and therefore do not apply (exceptionally, Ceph applications do use this method).
 Not using a more recent OpenStack release in this way will result in an Ussuri deployment (i.e.